 Arnold Chang (Zhang Hong) was born in 1954 in New York City.
 He studied art history with Professor James Cahill and holds a master’s degree from the University of California, Berkeley, and a bachelor’s degree from the University of Colorado.
 Chang studied painting and connoisseurship with C.C.
 Wang for twenty-five years, and also studied painting with Kuo Yen-ch’iao in Taipei and calligraphy with Wang Chiyuan in New York.
 His landscape paintings have been exhibited internationally and are in the permanent collections of many museums, including the Metropolitan Museum of Art, British Museum, Asian Art Museum, LACMA, The Art Institute of Chicago, The Minneapolis Institute of Arts, The Brooklyn Museum, and the Phoenix Art Museum.
 Chang has organized several exhibitions, and is the author of a book and numerous exhibition catalogues and articles on Chinese painting.
 Chang served for many years as Vice President and Director of Chinese Paintings at Sotheby’s, where he is presently a consultant, and was formerly a painting specialist at Kaikodo gallery in New York.

-Soyoung Lee is Curator of Korean Art in the Department of Asian Art at the Metropolitan Museum of Art.
-As the museum’s first curator for the Korean collection, she has organized numerous exhibitions including, “The Art of the Korean Renaissance (1400–1600),” and “Silla Korea’s Golden Kingdom.”
-Lee received her degrees from Columbia University and is currently a visiting professor teaching on the ceramic arts of Korea and Japan.
+Soyoung Lee is the Langdon and Lavinia Clay Chief Curator at the Harvard Art Museums.
+She was formerly the Curator of Korean Art in the Department of Asian Art at the Metropolitan Museum of Art.
+At the Met, Lee organized numerous exhibitions including, “The Art of the Korean Renaissance (1400–1600),” and “Silla Korea’s Golden Kingdom.”
+She received her degrees from Columbia University and was a visiting professor who taught a seminar on the ceramic arts of Korea and Japan.

 Distinguished Atsumi Visiting Professor